mocdaniel/dashing-icinga2/README.md

 This dashing implementation uses the Icinga 2 API to show basic alerts on your dashboard.

-**This is intended for demo purposes and not for production usage.**
-You may use the provided examples in your own implementation.

 ![Dashing Icinga 2](public/dashing_icinga2_overview.png "Dashing Icinga 2")

+# Demo

+A demo is available inside the [Icinga Vagrant Boxes](https://github.com/icinga/icinga-vagrant).

 # Support

+**This is intended for demo purposes.** You may use the provided examples in your own implementation.

 Please open issues at [dev.icinga.org](https://dev.icinga.org/projects/icinga-tools).
 In case you've created a PR/patch, open a new issue linking to it as well please :)